xsscx/xnuimagefuzzer/README.md

 - Crash Analysis

 ## Background
 I had been using Jackalope for Fuzzing and to confirm that it could find easy to identify Bugs.
 Looking deeper at Jackalope, I found minor AUF, OOB, NPTR that impacted some results given the Seeding.
-I wrote this C++ XNU Image Fuzzer for A/B Testing along side Jackalope.
+I wrote this Objectice-C XNU Image Fuzzer for A/B Testing along side Jackalope.
 The Results were so Interesting I increased this Fuzzer Scope, enjoy!

 This Project is for anyone wanting to Learn C++ or XNU Image Fuzzing.